PyGreSQL/PyGreSQL/docs/pgdb.rst

     Process rows before they are returned

-    :param tuple row: the currently processed row of the result set
+    :param list row: the currently processed row of the result set
     :returns: the transformed row that the fetch methods shall return

 This method is used for processing result rows before returning them through